markive/PowerBI-visuals/README.md

 Please vote our custom visuals for the [Power BI Best Visuals Contest](http://community.powerbi.com/t5/Best-Visual-Contest/con-p/best_visual_contest/tab/entries):

-- **Bullet Chart by SQLBI** - [Retweet to vote](https://twitter.com/marcorus/status/642791757198041088)
+**Bullet Chart by SQLBI** - [Retweet to vote](https://twitter.com/marcorus/status/642791757198041088)

-Inspired by Stephen Few, here is the Power BI implementation of this beautiful space-saving single value visual.
-It allows you to bind the main measure, a target, and a comparison measure.
+Inspired by Stephen Few, here is the Power BI implementation of this beautiful space-saving indicator.
+It allows you to bind a main measure, a target, and a comparison measure.

 ![alt tag](bulletchart-screenshot.png)

-- **Card with States by SQLBI**
+**Card with States by SQLBI** - [Retweet to vote](https://twitter.com/DanielePerilli/status/644449949388808192)

 Based on the Power BI builtin Card, this visual allows you to bind a performance value and define up to 3 states that determine the color of the main label.
 Plus: the Category Label is now fully customizable.

 ![alt tag](cardwithstates-screenshot.png)